Super Mario Land 2: 6 Golden Coins: Critical response

-In Nintendo Power, the three reviewers complimented the games graphics, its new levels and themes, and new power-ups.
+Like its predecessor, Super Mario Land 2 received critical acclaim, with many critics considering it an improvement over the original.
+Official Nintendo Magazine ranked the game 44th on their list of the "100 Greatest Nintendo Games".
+In Nintendo Power, the three reviewers complimented the game's graphics, its new levels and themes, and new power-ups.
+Nintendo Power also listed it as the seventh best Game Boy/Game Boy Color video game, praising it for its improvements over Super Mario Land and for having impressive visuals for a handheld game.
 The reviewers in Electronic Gaming Monthly praised the game in terms of graphics and variety in its gameplay.
 One reviewers said the large sprites helped reduce the "horrible blurring" on the Game Boy.
 A review in GamePro also complimented the graphics saying that it was especially important that they look "since the advent of color hand-helds."

-Like its predecessor, Super Mario Land 2 received critical acclaim, with many critics considering it an improvement over the original.
-Official Nintendo Magazine ranked the game 44th on their list of the "100 Greatest Nintendo Games".
-Nintendo Power listed it as the seventh best Game Boy/Game Boy Color video game, praising it for its improvements over Super Mario Land and for having impressive visuals for a handheld game.
 Allgame also commented on the graphics, stating that the similar platform game Donkey Kong Land displays "more detailed graphics, the downside to this is that levels tend to blur quite a bit more when in motion.
 So in this respect, you get a fair trade off".
 The review concluded that "in overall fun and enjoyment, it's hard to go wrong with this title.
 It's not a very long game, but even experienced players should find a little challenge in it.
 It's excellent for road-trips where you may only play in short sessions".

 Before it became available for the Nintendo 3DS, GamesRadar listed Super Mario Land 2 as one of the titles that they want on the 3DS Virtual Console.
 PC Magazine listed it in the "Top 10 Best Game Boy Games".
 In their ranking of every Super Mario game from best to worst, Digital Trends listed Super Mario Land 2 as the 19th best game in the series, calling it "likely the game fans were hoping for" due to its comparable gameplay to the home console games, but considering it somewhat obsolete now that there are other options for playing Super Mario games portably.
 The UK-based magazine Total gave the first Super Mario Land game 94%, but only gave the sequel 70%.
 The Washington Post ranked Super Mario Land 2 the 15th best Mario game overall.